 NEWLAND, N.C. — Channel 9 has learned new details in the case of a man accused of plotting to blow up an SBI agent.

-Thomas Dewey Taylor, the former office manager of the Grandfather Mountain Highland Games, was arrested last week by state law enforcement officials and faces charges including three counts of attempted first-degree murder, authorities said.
+Thomas Dewey Taylor, the former office manager of the Grandfather Mountain Highland Games, was arrested in late September 2021 by state law enforcement officials and faces charges including three counts of attempted first-degree murder, authorities said.

 Avery County Sheriff Kevin Frye said Taylor, 43, was booked into the county jail on charges of possession of a weapon of mass destruction in addition to the attempted murder charges.